Gabriel-Jeronimo/ft_printf/README.md

 ```
 clang -Wall -Werror -Wextra main.c -L. -I. -lftprintf && ./a.out
 ```
-Feel free to test more things in main.c or in your projects. 😁
+Feel free to test more things in main.c or your projects. 😁

 Please give a star to the repository if you liked this project. :star: